0FFSIDE1/E-commerce/README.md

 **python manage.py runserver**

+## Updates
-## Updates always keep ypur branch updated with the dev branch
+Always keep your branch updated with the dev branch